eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     # sed -i -e "/^CLOUD_OPTS=/s/\"$/ -Xmx=2G\"/" /etc/eucalyptus/eucalyptus.conf
     ```

-10. (MC): Configure Management Console with User Facing Services Address
+10. (MC): (Skip) Configure Management Console with User Facing Services Address

-    SKIP?
-On same host currently, test when they are on different hosts.
+    On same host currently, may have to set when CLC and UFS are on different hosts.

     ```bash
     cp -a /etc/eucaconsole/console.ini /etc/eucaconsole/console.ini.orig